-- Clothing should be neat, clean, and pressed/ironed. - Females: White nursing uniform top with light blue tunic or white bottom and blue top.
+- Clothing should be neat, clean and pressed/ironed. - Females: Light blue top and white bottom.
 Hemline below the knee.
 Above the knee hemline not permitted.
-White stockings (no bare legs) - Males: White nursing pants with light blue top.
+White stockings (no bare legs) - Males: White nursing pants with blue top.
 White socks. - White leather nursing shoes.
 No sneakers of any kind.
-No clogs. - Sweater (if desired): blue or white cardigan. - No perfume or cologne (as it may cause some patients to become ill). - MEC ID in plastic holder.
-College ID should be available and visible at - all times.
-Some hospitals issue additional ID card.
+No clogs. - Sweater (if desired): dark blue or white cardigan. - No perfume or cologne (as it may cause some patients to become ill). - MEC ID in plastic holder.
+College ID should be available and visible at all times. - Some hospitals issue additional ID card.
 This must be worn at all times. - Medgar logo center on left sleeve.